dattrinh/computer-graphics-assignments/assignment0/README.txt

 (Was the assignment too long?
 Too hard?
 Fun or boring?
 Did you learn something, or was it a total waste of time?
 Can we do something differently to help you learn?
 Please be brutally honest; we won't take it personally.)

+	Very interesting subject.
+I would like to do all assignments.
+But due to lack of time some of them was be left.

+	It took me a lot of time to find out how calculation of matrix works and also with this framework.
+Instruction came to late in Piazza.